Help Prevent Injuries with a Machinery Warnings Review

 Labeling Requirements for Manufacturers

 By following industry consensus standards that define today’s best practices in visual safety communication – the ANSI Z535.4 and ISO 3864-2 – equipment manufacturers can improve product safety and reduce their liability exposure.
 However, there’s a reason that “failure to warn” and “inadequate warnings” continue to top today’s product liability allegations: creating effective on-product warnings isn’t always easy.
-We frequently come across product manufacturers – across all different industries and responsible for many different types of machinery and equipment – who mistakenly believe their warnings are adequate, when in fact, they’re not up to today’s most current standards.
-Typical mistakes that we see include:
+We often encounter product manufacturers who mistakenly think their safety warnings are sufficient, when in fact they don't meet today's standards.
+Typical mistakes that we see in machine labels include:

 - Issues with formats and color – outdated OSHA or ANSI standards, lack of consistency, or colors that fail to meet U.S. or international standards.

-- Issues with label materials – inferior grade materials, the wrong material for the application, or labels that fail to be visible over the machine’s lifecycle.
+- Issues with label materials or quality – inferior grade materials, the wrong material for the application, or labels that fail to be visible over the machine’s lifecycle.

 - Issues with signal words and word messages – wrong signal words, presenting too much information, or failing to provide adequate information about the hazard.